 Popular with recruiters because they can easily compare lots of candidates, competency-based interviews take your existing experience as an indicator of future performance

 What is a competency-based interview?

 Competency-based interviews (also known as structured, behavioural or situational interviews) are designed to test one or more skills or competencies.
-The interviewer has a list of set questions (each focusing on a specific skill), and your answers will be compared to pre-determined criteria and marked accordingly.
+The interviewer has a list of set questions, each focusing on a specific skill, and your answers will be compared against pre-determined criteria and marked accordingly.

 Competency interviews work on the principle that past behaviour is the best indicator of future performance.
 They can be used by employers across all sectors but are particularly favoured by large graduate recruiters, who may use them as part of an assessment centre.

-They differ to normal or unstructured interviews, which tend to be more informal.
-In unstructured interviews recruiters often ask a set of random, open-ended questions relevant to the job, such as 'what can you do for the company?' to get an overall impression of who you are.
+They differ from normal or unstructured interviews, which tend to be more informal.
+In unstructured interviews recruiters often ask a set of random, open-ended questions relevant to the job, such as 'what can you do for the company?' and 'why did you apply for the job?' to get an overall impression of who you are.
 A competency-based interview is more systematic and each question targets a skill needed for the job.

 Key competencies regularly sought after by employers include:

 Questions asked during a competency-based interview aim to test a variety of skills and you'll need to answer in the context of actual events.
 Which skills are tested will depend largely on the job you're interviewing for and the sector you'll be working in.

 Expect questions opening with 'Tell us about a time when you…', 'Give an example of…' or 'Describe how you…'

 Competency questions you may be asked at interview include: